tomlqc/about-quantum/source/about/story.rst

 .. rubric:: The goals for my self-studies

-- Have an idea of the experimental setup used in the various approaches to quantum computers and about their underlying physics.
+- Have an idea of the **physical implementations** [#exp1]_ of the various approaches to quantum computers and about their underlying physics.
-- Understand the principles of quantum computing.
+- Understand the principles of **quantum computing**.
 - Learn about quantum algorithms and about the problems that can be solved more efficiently than with classical computers.
 - Know the current state of the art, and be able to read research papers.

 .. rubric:: Why writing?

-I have invested really a lot of time in learning, parallely to a full-time job and to my family duties (ABaba*ba).
+I have invested a lot of time in learning, in parallel to a full-time job and to my family duties (ABaba*ba).
 I did this without the perspective of getting any kind of certificate, but I wanted to show that I took this project very seriously, and that I learned a lot, so I decided to write down these notes.
-Writing helps to reflect what I have really learnt, and it is a way to conclude these self-studies.
+Writing helps to **reflect what I have learnt**, and it is a way to conclude these self-studies.

 .. rubric:: What to write?

 There are several textbooks that already present and explain the physics I am talking about.
-And the topics that are not yet in textbooks, are well described in articles published in peer-reviewed journals, many of them freely accessible.
+And the topics that are not yet in textbooks, are well described in research articles published in peer-reviewed journals, many of them freely accessible.
 So it would be senseless to try to explain again these physics in details, that experts already explained much better than I could.

-But what I am missing, is an overview of Quantum 2.0 that lies between, on one side, introductory slide shows or 20 minute lecture series, and on the other side, graduate level courses.
+But what I am missing, is an **overview of Quantum 2.0** [#exp2]_ that lies between, on one side, introductory slide shows or 20 minute lecture series, and on the other side, graduate level courses.